IntersectMBO/interim-constitution/cardano-constitution-0.txt.md

 ### INTRODUCTORY NOTES

-This is an interim minimum viable constitution containing such provisions and guardrails as are necessary for CIP-1694 to come into effect.
+This is an interim minimum viable constitution containing such provisions and guardrails as perceived necessary for CIP-1694 to come into effect.
 It is intended to be temporary.
 The Final Constitution must be ratified by Ada holders.
 Such ratification is expected to occur at the end of 2024 or the beginning of 2025.
-Therefore, the Final Constitution may differ, potentially significantly, from this Interim Constitution based on the desires of the Cardano community.
+Therefore, the Final Constitution may differ, potentially significantly, from this Interim Constitution based on the desires and needs of the Cardano community.
 During 2024, a series of workshops will be held all around the world allowing the Cardano community to participate in the process of completing the Final Constitution.